jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 __Outcomes__

- At the completion of this chapter a student will understand and be able to discuss the environment in which Unix and Linux were created.
-They will be able to relate key names; *Thompson, Ritchie, Stallman, and Torvalds* to their technological contributions.
-They will be able to understand what Linux and Unix are and how they relate to FOSS and commercial software.
+ At the completion of this chapter a student will understand and be able to explain the history of the environment in which Unix and Linux were created.
+You will be able to relate key names; *Thompson, Ritchie, Stallman, McIlroy and Torvalds* to their respective technological contributions to free and opensource software.
+You will be able to understand what a distribution is and how free and opensource software relates to proprietary software.

 *Convention Note*